Image credit: Jo-Anne McArthur/ One Voice

 (Limerick approved this waste disposal method for the Dromore Harriers Hunt Club - planning application 071035 image obtained from Limerick County Council's Planning Portal)

-Now you should be completely grossed out - but if you're not here is why this is such an issue: dog poo is crawling with disease.
+If you aren't grossed out yet - you should be becasue dog poo is crawling with disease.
 There is a reason why there are laws to make people pick up dog poo.
 There is a reason why we don't dig dog poo into our vegetable gardens.
 Unless dog poo is treated in a very particular way for a period of time, it is not safe.
 This is partly because some of the diseases in dog poo are pretty hardy and can survive in soil for months.

 Faeces from healthy dogs is a problem, but the situation is made so much worse when that poo comes from dogs in puppy farms.
 Why?
 Because the conditions in puppy farms are not conducive to good mental and physical welfare, it predisposes dogs to becoming sick.
 Couple that with large numbers of dogs kept in close confinement and substandard hygiene conditions - and there exists a recipe for the outbreak of disease.
 Now imagine taking all that potentially diseased poo and wastewater and spreading it all over farmland.
 I know how gross my dogs’ poo is normally , and it becomes exponentially more disgusting when they are sick.
 The idea of taking that poo and digging it into a vegetable garden or letting it seep into a water supply - not appetising at all and certainly not consistent with good hygiene.